 On entry to St Peter’s in the Third Form all pupils must study Classics: either Latin (three sets), or for those with no experience of the language, Classical Civilisation (two sets).

 In the Fourth Form (Year 10), either Latin or Classical Civilisation (but not both) may be chosen as a GCSE option.
 Two-thirds of the year group typically choose to continue with some form of classical study.
 Classical Civilisation can be chosen for GCSE regardless of whether it has been studied in Third Form.

 We are able to offer a combined course in Latin with Greek at GCSE, resulting in two qualifications.
 Both subjects are studied in an accelerated format.
 Given that Greek is a new subject, only pupils who are highly competent in Latin are encouraged to pursue this option.

-Both Latin and Classical Civilisation are studied at AS/A2 level at St Peter’s, and numbers in both subjects remain strong.
-Greek is also offered and taken up by several individuals each year.
+Both Latin and Classical Civilisation are studied at A level at St Peter’s, and numbers in both subjects remain strong.
+Greek is also offered, an opportunity that is regularly taken up by keen Classicists and linguists.